metabrainz/listenbrainz-server/docs/dev/devel-env.rst

 Register a MusicBrainz application
 ----------------------------------

-Next, you need to register your application and get a OAuth token from MusicBrainz.
+Next, you need to register your application and get an OAuth token from MusicBrainz.
 Using the OAuth token lets you sign into your development environment with your MusicBrainz account.
 Then, you can import your plays from somewhere else.